gjbex/Scientific-Python/source-code/README.md

 * [`xarray`](xarray): introduction to `xarray`, a library for indexed, labeled N-dimensional arrays.
 * [`netcdf`](netcdf): sample code for reading and writing NetCDF data.
+* [`vpython`]: illustrations of using VPython for physics and mathematics animations.
 * [`cannon.ipynb`]: Jupyter notebook illustrating the use of numpy, scipy, sympy and bokeh.